Zu Yue: Su Jun's Rebellion

-The next year, Su Jun rebelled against the Jin dynasty.
+In c.December 327, Su Jun rebelled against the Jin dynasty.
 Su Jun knew of Zu Yue's grudge with Yu Liang and the government, so he was offered to join forces.
 Zu Yue was delighted, and sent nephew Zu Huan and brother-in-law Xu Liu to aid Su Jun in capturing Jiankang.
 There were attempts to discourage Zu Yue from joining Su Jun by Huan Xuan (桓宣) and Zu Ti's widow, but Zu Yue refused to listen.
 When Su Jun took over the capital in 328, Su Jun appointed Zu Yue Palace Attendant, Grand Commandant, and Prefect of the Masters of Writing.

 While the rebellion raged on in the south, Later Zhao attacked Zu Yue at Huaishang.
 One of Zu Yue's general, Chen Guang (陳光), betrayed and attacked him.
 Zu Yue's Attendant and also his look-alike, Yan Tu (閻禿), pretended to be his superior while the real Zu Yue secretly escaped the city in the night.

 The Jin general, Wen Jiao, issued a call to arms against Su Jun and Zu Yue.
 Many loyalists rose up against them and gathered around the capital's region.
 While Wen Jiao was at the Qiezi river mouth (茄子浦, in present-day Nanjing, Jiangsu), his subordinate Mao Bao went against his orders and successfully attacked a shipment of rice that Su Jun was sending to Zu Yue, leaving Zu and his men starving without food.
 Later, Zu Yue sent his generals Zu Huan (祖渙) and Huan Fu (桓撫) to attack Penkou (湓口, in present-day Jiujiang, Jiangxi).
 They managed to defeat Mao Bao at first, but he then returned to drive them off.
 Mao Bao proceeded to attack and capture Zu Yue's camps in Hefei.

 With his deteriorating relationship with his staff and the mounting defeats, Zu Yue's generals plotted with Later Zhao to kill him.
 Shi Cong and Shi Kan (石堪) attacked Zu Yue at Shouchun and his forces scattered, causing him to flee to Liyang.

 Su Jun was killed in battle in late 328 and was succeeded by his brother Su Yi (蘇逸).
 The situation for Zu Yue continued to worsen as the loyalist Zhao Yin (趙胤) attacked his base the next year.
 While his general Gan Miao (甘苗) fought Zhao Yin, Zu Yue secretly fled to Later Zhao with his families and followers.
 Gan Miao later surrender to Zhao Yin, thus ending Zu Yue's part in the rebellion.
 Su Yi and the rest of the rebels were destroyed later that year.